All Research Centers

 University of Southern California

-Building a foundation for access to health care innovation for Hispanic/Latino cancer patients.
+Building a foundation for access to health care innovation for cancer patients

-CRC is the second leading cause of cancer mortality in the United States.
-Hispanic/Latino/a(x) (H/L) CRC patients tend to be diagnosed at a younger age and with higher stage, and it has also been reported that Mexican H/L in California have a higher proportion of young (<50 years of age) diagnoses compared to other H/L subgroups.
-Moreover, significant gaps persist in the availability of molecular profiling data from diverse cancer patient cohorts, including significant limitations in data from H/L cancer cases.
-A barrier to increasing diversity in biomedical research studies is the lack of culturally appropriate approaches to engaging and involving underrepresented minority communities for participation in research.
+Colorectal cancer (CRC) is the second leading cause of cancer mortality in the United States.
+Moreover, significant gaps persist in the availability of molecular profiling data from cancer patient cohorts.
+A barrier to biomedical research studies is the lack of culturally appropriate approaches to engaging and involving communities for participation in research.

 Brain_422651_55223_v2